 If you are located in the EEA, the General Data Protection Regulation (“GDPR”) grants you certain rights under the law.
 In particular, the right to access, correct, and delete the personal information we hold about you.
-[COMPANY] will retain your personal information for the length of time you engage with our services as described in the retention section of this Notice, until you request deletion of such personal information.
+Shopilywill retain your personal information for the length of time you engage with our services as described in the retention section of this Notice, until you request deletion of such personal information.

 In certain circumstances, you have the following data protection rights: